DC423/Control-Systems-Ports/README.md

-# Control-Systems-Ports
+# Control Systems Ports
-Standard Protocol Ports
+##Standard Protocol Ports

-The standard protocol ports table lists the ports for protocols that are considered industry standards and are used be multiple vendors.
+##The standard protocol ports table lists the ports for protocols that are considered industry standards and are used be multiple vendors.

 |Protocol|	Ports    |
 |--------|:------:   |